vishandi/tp/docs/UserGuide.md

 * `TIME` should be a valid time in "HH:MM" format.
 * `DATE` should be a valid date in "YYYY-MM-DD" format.
+* If the date is not given, today's date will be the default date used for checking.

 Examples:
 * `whoIsFree ti/12:00`